iivanoo/covid-apps-observer/data/data_uk/reports/resources/uk.ac.shef.oak.pheactiveten___5.0.13/report.md

 > Very disappointed that the app doesn't always count the brisk steps.
 If I put my phone in my pocket it counts steps but not brisk steps.
 I have to hold the phone in my hand for it to work properly.
 It took me a long while to work this out.
 It was helpful to read that other people had experienced the same problem and I tried holding it as a result.
 Nowhere on the app to discuss problems like this.
 When it does count accurately I find it very useful and motivating.<br> :date: __2021-02-10 13:31:15__

 > A 20 minute walk is apparently 40 minutes.
 Unsure if this actually measures the time of the walk correctly however it definitely encourages you to be more active.
 I'd give it more if it was more accurate.<br> :date: __2021-02-06 21:27:37__

-> Recently has consistently failed to record what I know must be brisk walking given the number of people I overtake, and the distance.
-Am going to uninstall.
-Disappointing.<br> :date: __2021-02-05 16:21:50__